Larshalvorhansen/personalWebsite/README.md

 # My Personal Website: [halvorhansen.no](https://halvorhansen.no)

-Welcome to the repository for my personal website, [halvorhansen.no](https://halvorhansen.no).
+Welcome to the repository for my personal website.
 This site serves as my digital portfolio and a space where I share my projects, hobbies, and interests.

 ## About the Website